 It’s hard to know for sure what kind of cable you have, except that most cables do have their specs printed on the side.
 Also, if the cable is over 20 years old or has a crimped-on connection, it’s probably (although not definitely) RG59.

 So what’s the big deal with RG59 cable?
 RG59 cable has more signal loss over a long distance than RG6 cable, but the loss isn’t that great.
 You’ll lose about 1dB more on a 100 foot run, and that’s practically nothing, it’s about 1/3 of what you’d lose from just splitting the signal once.

-RG59 cable isn’t sold much anymore and it isn’t used for cable and satellite applications because it’s not good for those high frequencies used by cable and satellite systems.
+Very few places sell RG59 cable anymore.
+You cant use it for cable and satellite applications.
+It’s simply not good for those high frequencies that cable and satellite systems need.
 But for antennas, which only need to receive frequencies up to about 700MHz, it’s no problem at all.

-If you have a home pre-wired with RG59 cable, as many were in the late 1990s and early 2000s, it’s perfect for distributing an antenna signal.
-It won’t work for satellite, but you don’t need to worry at all if you want to get free HDTV throughout your house with an over-the-air antenna.
+Do you have a home pre-wired with RG59 cable?
+Many contractors pre-wired homes with RG59 in the late 1990s and early 2000s.
+It’s perfect for distributing an antenna signal.
+It won’t work for satellite, though.
+However, you don’t need to worry at all if you want to get free HDTV throughout your house with an over-the-air antenna.

 Need new cables?
 Get them from Solid Signal

 If you choose to add to your existing wiring, shop at Solid Signal!
 We’re your source for the best, highest quality cables.
 If you need help choosing a cable, call us at 888-233-7563 during East Coast business hours.
 If it’s after hours, fill out the form below and we’ll get back to you, usually within one business day.